helen thomas | career coach | australia

 As a child, I wanted to be an architect

 I’m not sure where it started but around the age of 9-10, I was very keen on being an architect.
-I used to entertain myself drawing houses and cutting pictures out of magazines of my dream rooms.
-I loved anything stylistically unusual – think sunken lounges, double-sided chimneys, indoor/outdoor spaces.
-I flirted with the idea of studying architecture a couple of times but ultimately decided against it.
+I entertained myself drawing houses and cutting pictures out of magazines of my dream rooms.
+Think anything stylistically unusual – sunken lounges, double-sided chimneys, indoor/outdoor spaces.
+Following the dream to study architecture almost happened a couple of times but sadly was never fulfilled.